petrakol/blockxpand-icp/README.md

    secrets appear in the logs.
 5. The `deploy.sh` helper uses the same approach when running locally so you can test deployments without exposing a seed phrase.
 6. When you update any canister API, run `cargo build --features export_candid -p aggregator_canister` and copy the output to `candid/aggregator.did`.
-Include the `claim` feature if exporting `claim_all_rewards`.
+   CI runs this command via `deploy.sh` so the file stays in sync automatically.

 ## Further reading